OkapiLib/OkapiLib/docs/tutorials/concepts/builders-and-tasks.md

 the object's internal tasks will be stopped when `autonomous` ends.

 This is the case for every task except for `initialize`.
 To work around this limitation, you can:
+- **Preferred:** Use the builder in `initialize` and save the built object to a variable in global scope
 - Use the builder in global scope and save the built object to a variable also in global scope
-- Use the builder in `initialize` and save the built object to a variable in global scope
 - Use the builder in a local scope and save the built object to a variable _also in the same local scope_